badvibecoder/docs/dpcpp-prog-book-sycl/README.md

 - Unified Shared Memory (USM)
   - Pointer based
+  - Easy integration
 - Buffers
   - High level of abstraction
+  - Represented by 1,2,3 dimensional arrays
+  - Accessed only by the accessor object

+Also says 'Images' are available as a method

+- Images
+   - Special type of buffer
+   - Provides additional functionality specific to image processing

 Device Local Memory: Memory connected to processing device.